Project Decorative Serger Bag

 Skill Level: Beginner

-Learn and master a wide assortment of serger techniques while creating this beautiful and unique bag out of Essex fabric.
+Learn and master a wide assortment of serger techniques while creating this beautiful and unique bag.
 This bag incorporates thread rosettes, ruffles with a decorative rolled hem, belt loops, flatlocking and criss-cross strips.
 All of these serger techniques can be used for a variety of future serger projects.
+Download printable instructions.

 With this technique, you will not use any fabric to serge on, but just the thread.
 Try to serge at an even speed to create an even thread chain.